Skip to content

 • When --resume-run is used, the existing run directory and run ID are reused.

-• Resumed runs append execution information to the existing manifest.json.
+• Resumed runs append a new execution record to the existing manifest.json.

 rsetl run-transformation